The Spirit of the Hebrides

 For the first three years since opening, Benbecula Distillery will release cask offerings for purchase so you can be a part of the Benbecula journey.
 This 2025 offering is the second of the three releases, leaving limited time to be a part of The Spirit of the Hebrides.
 To secure your cask, we require a £300 deposit.

-Each 250L cask will be filled in 2025 at 63.5% ABV.
+Each cask will be filled at 63.5% ABV.
+Only 40 of each are available.

 Cask owners will be automatically enrolled into The Benbecula Comunn, an exclusive members club for those choosing to invest in Benbecula Distillery 2025 single malt.